 Thanks for taking the time to visit Positively Naperville.
 We enjoy sharing our story and learning about yours.
 Perhaps we’ll make a connection.

 From beginning to end, Positively Naperville could be considered a clearinghouse for traditional and cultural events, but we like to think it’s much more.
-Positively Naperville lists upcoming community events on monthly calendars with input from readers.
 First, however, let us suggest taking a few minutes to find out where this website has been since July 2001.
 Thanks for reading.